 Kimberley and Kununurra Tours was commenced by Anne and Keith Wright to fill a definite need in the area.
 We are situated in Kununurra in the Kimberley region of North West Australia.
 Keith (a Pharmacist by training) has lived and worked in the area since 1969.
 Anne and Keith were married on a tour boat on Lake Kununurra in 1979.
 Their tours encompass the entire irrigation area as well as The Hoochery, Western Australia’s only licensed still producing rum (and other goodies) from local products, (“Spike” Desert, the owner even grows his own sugar) a Rock Gallery where one of the very few sources of this ancient rock are mined in the area and crafted into an amazing range of artefacts and useful articles.

-Abundant water supplies in the Ord River and an enviable growing environment has assisted in development of a viable irrigation project.
-Before damming, the Ord River was measured at flowing at a rate of about 1 million cubic feet per minute during peak flow in the “wet” season.
-This flow equates, for example, to the daily water consumption of metropolitan Sydney passing down stream in about 26 seconds.
+Spectacular scenery of the pristine Kimberley landscape form one of the main attractions for visitors to the area.
+Coupled with the abundant water supplies in the Ord River and an enviable growing environment this has assisted in development of a viable irrigation project.
+Before damming, the Ord River was measured at flowing at a rate of up to 1.5 million cubic feet per minute during peak flow in the “wet” season.
+(This flow equates, for example, to the daily water consumption of metropolitan Sydney passing downstream in about 22 seconds.)